-James Clark is the Deputy Editor of Task & Purpose and has been with the publication since 2015.
+James Clark is the former Deputy Editor of Task & Purpose.
 He is an Afghanistan War veteran and served in the Marine Corps as a combat correspondent.
-James is responsible for overseeing the daily news coverage of the editorial team, assigning stories, approving pitches, editing, and ensuring stories published on the site meet Task & Purpose’s editorial standards and the audience’s needs.

 Expertise in culture writing and personality-driven features on issues and topics of interest and importance to the military and veteran community.

 James’ 2018-2019 series on the Feres Doctrine, a 1950 Supreme Court ruling that bars service members from suing the government for negligence and wrongdoing, resulted in heightened interest and a renewed effort to see the precedent overturned.